AhoyISki/duat/README.md

 ![](./assets/duat-demo.gif)

-Duat is a text editor with sane defaults, while still having an incredible amount of modularity, to the point where you can replace pretty much anything.
+Duat is a modern text editor, with great defaults and even greater extensibility.
+It is heavily inspired by [Kakoune][__link0], which means it has first class support for multiple selections, via selection first modal editing.

 It is written *and configured* in Rust, through the use of a config crate.
 The configuration can then be reloaded without closing Duat, by being recompiled as requested.

-I know that Rust isn’t *really* a scripting language, but I’ve worked really hard to make this API intuitive to use, whilst still maintaining all the safety and expressiveness that Rust is known for.
+The use of Rust brings a lot of benefits, not only for its (in)famous memory safety, but also the general stability of the language and great tooling.
+As a benefit for example, cargo is my plugin manager, which works out really well.

-Rust is also known for long compile times, but for Duat, I’ve managed to reduce the vast majority of reloads to under ~1.3 seconds, with a large chunk taking less than 800 ms (on my relatively old mid range laptop).
+Rust is also known for long compile times, but for Duat, I’ve managed to reduce the vast majority of reloads to under 1 second, with a large chunk taking less than 700 ms (on my 7 year old budget gaming laptop).

 Do keep in mind that this is a work in progress, so there might be bugs.
 Any feedback on features, bugs or requests is highly